raghav64/Theater-Seating-Challenge/README.md

 * Reservations are assumed to be contiguous segment of seats.
 Each reservation would be seated together in a row.
 * The number of reservations will be less than 1000 because of xxx in Reservation ID.
 * A request cannot be fulfilled if:<br/>
-                                    a) Request demands seats more than available.<br/>
+  *  Request demands seats more than available.<br/>
-                                    b) Contiguous segment cannot be seated together. <br/> In this case report *unable to seat* and move on.
+  *  Contiguous segment cannot be seated together. <br/> In this case report *unable to seat* and move on.
 * There should not be any requests with 0 reservations.
 * Prioritise seating from first row